baka-san/baka-san.github.io/_portfolio/blocjams.md

 ## Concluding Remarks

-While Not Wikipedia employs a lot of great code, there was still so much I wanted to address.
-Here's a list of a few things off the top of my head:

-BlocJams has an overall decent UX.
+BlocJams has an overall smooth UX.
 A user can play music and utilize many common features found in a music player.
 However, there are still many features which could be added to make the BlocJams UX better.
 Here are a few things:

 - Add player options such as repeat one and repeat all.